note: we link to our free guide to mindfulness and meditation at the bottom of the page (no email required).

 Once a week we highlight quotes that will (hopefully) resonate with you.
 We may or may not add our own commentary.
 Most likely, we will.

-This week, our Chief Mindfulness Officer (and creator of "ARC: mindfulness for children") provides commentary on this often-repeated quote from Mark Twain:
+This week, Chelsea - our Chief Mindfulness Officer - provides commentary on this often-repeated quote from Mark Twain: